Mitsubishi Spark Plug Ignition Coil Replacement

 - Open the hood by pulling the hood release under the dashboard.

-- Remove engine cover.
+- Remove the engine cover.
 It is held in place with three 10mm bolts.

 - Unplug the electrical connector from the ignition coils.
 Repeat for all four coils.